 New innovations to improve mushroom whiteness shelf life (MU19005)

-This investment is investigating new innovations to improve and maintain mushroom whiteness, looking at both pre- and post-harvest factors.
-It will produce a grower-focused guide that outlines the most effective technologies, techniques and strategies that growers can use on-farm to improve and maintain mushroom whiteness, with information to improve handling and management through the supply chain as well.
+During 2020, this investment investigated new innovations to improve and maintain mushroom whiteness, looking at both pre- and post-harvest factors.
+A grower-focused Best Bets Guide was produced that outlines the most effective technologies, techniques and strategies that mushroom growers can use on-farm to improve and maintain mushroom whiteness, with information to improve handling and management through the supply chain as well.

-Presenting clean, white mushrooms to consumers at retail is a proven method of increasing sales, whereas conversely, browning on mushrooms is negatively perceived by consumers and is associated with the produce being ‘at the end’ of its storage life.
-Improving and maintaining whiteness has the potential to boost sales and reduce waste, and ultimately improve the profitability of the mushroom sector.
+Presenting clean, white mushrooms to consumers at retail is a proven method of increasing sales.
+Conversely, browning mushrooms lack freshness, appearing damaged or near the end of storage life.
+Improving and maintaining whiteness has the potential to boost sales and reduce waste, and ultimately increase the profitability of the mushroom sector.